What happened to the man who allegedly fell into a South Carolina shredder?

 Where did the blood go?
 No one reported seeing any blood, but some have speculated that the heat generated by the shredder may have caused it to evaporate.
 It’s not clear what a shredder would do to a human body.

-On May 9, Michael Gordon tried again to have authorities inspect the remains, despite being put on leave after his son’s disappearance and then later fired by the plant.
+On May 9, Michael tried again to have authorities inspect the remains, despite being put on leave after his son’s disappearance and then later fired by the plant.
 He went to the plant with deputies and plant managers there at the same time.
-Michael Gordon began pulling out strange material by hand from underneath a conveyor belt.
+He began pulling out strange material by hand from underneath a conveyor belt.

 What happened to Alex Burrell Gordon?